Gallery-of-Kaeon/Kaeon-JS/README.md

 <h2>Disclaimer</h2>

 <p>Please note,
-the ability for Kaeon United to reference certain utilities is dependent on a public CORS proxy, currently <a href="https://cors-anywhere.herokuapp.com/">CORS Anywhere</a>, which occasionally goes down.</p>
+the ability for Kaeon United to reference certain dependencies and utilities is dependent on a public CORS proxy, currently a clone of <a href="https://cors-anywhere.herokuapp.com/">CORS Anywhere</a> hosted on Heroku, which may go down on rare occasions.</p>